Poll: After the Castlevania arc for my Highschool of the Dead/Game of Thrones crossover, what world should Aegon and Saeko go to next? Vote Now!

 My Superhero Team.

-The Leader: Paladin Egg: a composite character of Aegon VI Targaryen from Game of Thrones/A Song of Ice & Fire series and the Libra of Soul Player character from Soul Calibur VI
+The Leader: Aegon VI/Young Griff from George R.R Martin/HBO's Game of Thrones/A Song of Ice & Fire series

 The Powerhouse: Karen Starr/Power Girl from DC Comics

-The Team Doctor/Team Mom: Fleur Isabelle Delacour from J.K Rowling's Harry Potter series
+The Mom: Fleur Delacour from J.K Rowling's Harry Potter series

-The Glue of the Team: Triss Merigold from CD Projekt Red's The Witcher series
+The Glue of the Team: Triss Merigold from CDPR's The Witcher series

 Jon Snow from Game of Thrones/A Song of Ice & Fire: I kinda disliked Jon at first because he was such a mopey bastard who knows nothing, but over time, he grew on me and I ended up liking him and I was really sad that in the final season of Game of Thrones he got thrown under the bus and sent back to the Night's Watch.